Storage Wars season 4

 The fourth season of the reality television show, Storage Wars aired on A&E from April 16, 2013 to July 2, 2013.
-It consisted of 22 episodes, beginning with the episode "Auctioning for Dummies" and ending with the episode "Super Bros.
+It consisted of 26 episodes, beginning with the episode "The Big Boy vs. The Heavyweight" and ending with the episode "Super Bros.
 Shuffle".

 Following the departure of Dave Hester, numerous buyers were featured this season as there was no permanent personality for the fourth featured buyer spot.
-This is the final season to feature for Barry Weiss.
+This is the final season to feature Barry Weiss.

 All of the episodes this season were filmed at various self-storage facilities throughout Southern California, including Mini-U Storage, Storage Outlet and Extra Storage.